-Single-ended input buffers support both the Schmitt trigger and programmable delay options on a per-I/O basis.
+Single-ended input buffers support both the Schmitttrigger and programmable delay options on a per-I/O hasis

 All I/Os are in a known state during power-up and any power-up sequence is allowed without current impact.
 Refer to the "I/O Power-Up and Supply Voltage Thresholds for Power-On Reset (Commercial and Industrial)" section on page 3-3 for more information.
-The I/Os will come up with disabled in/out buffers but with a weak pull-up enabled.